Bunlong/react-screen-capture/README.md

 ### 💻 Live [Demo](https://codesandbox.io/s/react-screen-capture-i9f4d)

+## 🎁 Features

+* Easy to use
+* Compatible with both JavaScript and TypeScript
+* Take a snapshot of the webpage's screen or part of the screen

 ## 🔧 Install

 react-screen-capture is available on npm.
 It can be installed with the following command: